My Totally Unbiased, Honest Review of BetterHelp

 It’s no secret to my friends and family that I’m kind of a stressy person.
-Whether I’m studying for an exam, preparing to begin a work project or just shopping for a pair of shoes, I always seem to be dealing with some level of anxiety that most people only experience on occasion.
+Whether I’m studying for an exam, preparing to begin a work project or just shopping for a pair of shoes, I always seem to be dealing with some level of anxiety that most people only experience on occasion (spoiler alert: found out I have Generalized Anxiety Disorder).
 For years I tried to ignore it, convinced I’d grow out of it or grow into it, so to speak, but as the years wane on and I gain more and more responsibility, the anxiety just shifts, it never fully goes away.

 What is Online Therapy and How Does it Work?

 First, before we dive into my experience with BetterHelp, let’s go over what online therapy is and how exactly it works.
 Just like in-person therapy, with an online platform like BetterHelp, you’ll speak with a therapist who specializes in mental health conditions like phobias, panic attacks and disorders.

 To start, you’re going to go through a short screening process and the first question will be if you feel you’re a harm to yourself or others.
 If that’s the case, you probably won’t be accepted to platform, instead you’ll be directed to your local emergency room.

 If you indicate that you are NOT a harm to yourself or others, you’ll enter the website to get matched to a counselor.
 From platform to the platform, this process might vary.
 On BetterHelp, they asked me questions like if I wanted a counselor with religious leanings, one that was experienced with the LGBTQ+ community and if I preferred a counselor of the same sex and what my specific mental health concerns were.